fact-project/shifthelper/docs/shifthelper_report_2017.md

 | TriggerRateLowForTenMinutes    | < 1/sec      | 120         | only during shift              |
 | Flare                          | (individual) | 300         |                                |

+## What happens when a Check detects limit is exceeded?

+In case one of the checks above turns out to be true, i.e. a limit is exceeded, it triggers a number of actions:

+- A telephone call is generated
+- An Alert message is displayed on the web interface.
+- A telegram message is sent (optionally).

+This is true for all of these checks, so in case multiple checks come up `True`, there are multiple messages on the web site, multiple telegram messages, but **often only one** telephone call, simply because while the phone is ringing, it cannot ring again and our phone dispatcher does not queue all calls we want to make indefinitly.
+So when the SH emits 10 Alerts (thus 10 calls) it might be you get a call, reject it .. and get called immediately again ... or not.
+However your first reaction is to look at the web interface ... and there you see how many and what alerts you have been called for.
+After two minutes the whole game repeats itself.
+So you get called again, and you get net messages on telegram and you get a Alert on the website.

+Now assume you do not react to the call, because your phone battery is dead.
+Then the SH could call you all day, but you would not react.
+So after some time, we want to call somebody else.
+So when ever we sent out a call (for a certain reason say: "MainJsStatusCheck") we note the time of it.
+And when ever we need to send out a new call, we first look if we have not already sent out a call for this earlier, if we have ... and that time is longer ago than 15 minutes, we call the fallback shifter **in addition**.

+This would mean, that if "MainJsStatusCheck" fired at the beginning of the night, and again in the end of the night, we would immediately call the fallback shifter as well.
+So we have to reset.
+We reset all messages, that have been acknowledged.
+So if we have sent a call for "MainJsStatusCheck" and you pressed the `Acknowledge` button (for all massages of this type) on the web interface.
+Then the next time we are about to send a call for "MainJsStatusCheck", we first look have we already sent a call for this in the past?
+And now the answer turns up negative, because all of these messages have been acknowledged.
+So we do not call the fallback shifter but you, the shifter.

+Now another feature of the `Acknowledge` button is this: If we are about to send an Alert for a certain check, we first look of for this check the has been an **`Acknowledge`ment within the last 10 minutes**.
+If so, the Alert goes still out, but it does not generate a call.
+It does only go to the log file and is sent via Telegram as a gentle reminder.
+It does not show up on the web-interface, so you do not have to re-`Acknowledge` it and it does also not generate another call.

+This translates itself into this: If you were just called and have pressed the `Acknowledge` button, then effectively for the next 10 minutes this type of Check is not conducted (unless you use telegram).

+** Implications for the Dummy Alert**:

+This is also true for the `Dummy Alert`.
+If you press the `Dummy Alert` button, the webinterface notes who pressed the button and when.
+The `Dummy Alert` Check sends an Alert if the `Dummy Alert` was sent by todays shifter within the last 3 minutes.
+The Check runs every minute (so you do not have to wait for the call too long).
+So when you press the button once, it will send an Alert, which results in a call, an Alert on the website (and a telegram message). **If you do not press the Acknowledge button** .. you will be called again after a minute .. and again after a minute.
+You will also see a new Alert message on the website.

+After some time, the calls stop, even when you never pressed acknowledge.
+Why?
+Well because the Check condition is not true anymore.
+The conditions is:

+ - you (he shifter) initiated a dummmy alert
+ - and it happended within the last 3 minutes.

+If you, however press the `Acknowledge` button.
+The same logic as explained above applies.
+We check if within the last 10 minutes .. all Alerts of the kind "DummyAlert" have been acknowledged.
+If so, no new call goes out and also no new Alert is displayed on the website.
+So if you want to test if the DummyTest works .. do not acknowledge it, until you believe it works.
+Be aware however ... if you press it every 3 minutes (or more often) ... for 15 minutes in total ... the fallback shifter will be called.

 # Experience?

 Shifthelper is running unmodified since 23.07.2017